The Group Chat Just Got Way Bigger — Modern Paraphrase | nocap.bible

 Cornelius Gets a Divine DM 📨

-Over in , there was a Roman centurion named Cornelius — part of the Italian Cohort, so basically a high-ranking officer in the occupying army.
+Over in , there was a Roman named — part of the Italian Cohort, so basically a high-ranking officer in the occupying army.
 But here's the thing: this man genuinely feared God.
 His whole household was devout.
 He gave generously to people in need and prayed constantly.

 (Quick context: Cornelius was a — not Jewish, hadn't converted, wasn't part of the people.
 But he was seeking God with everything he had.)